 SEO optimization is an integral part of any digital marketing campaign.
 Choosing the right keywords for Google Ads, formally known as Google Adwords, is one of the most important decisions you can make in marketing to build solid search campaigns.

-Keywords won’t just determine how much traffic an ad can bring in—they’ll also determine the quality of the leads you generate during a user’s Google search.
+Keywords won’t just determine how much traffic an ad group can bring in—they’ll also determine the quality of the leads you generate during a user’s Google search.

-Today, we’re going to look at what traps to avoid and what best practices to follow when it comes to building campaign-boosting keyword lists for Google Ads.
+Today, we’re going to look at why you need to choose the right keywords and what best practices to follow when it comes to building campaign-boosting keyword lists for Google Ads.

 By Google’s definition, keywords are: “Words or phrases describing your product or service that you choose to help determine when and where your ad can appear.”